streptomyces/advancedR/README.md

 # same as in data.
 Hint: Use rownames(data) to subset
 # temp.

-# 6. After making sure that "data" is as resuired run the
+# 6. After making sure that "data" is as required run the
 # following.

 saveRDS(data, file = "data.rds");